sogeuni/contents/abs/advanced-topics/unofficial-shell-scripting-stylesheet.md

 ---
-title 35.1.
+title: 35.1.
 Unofficial Shell Scripting Stylesheet
 ---

 - Comment your code.
 This makes it easier for others to understand (and appreciate), and easier for you to maintain.